 When are travel exemptions declared for the status of a traveller?

 Airlines are required to contact the Australian Border Operations Centre to confirm the status of a traveller who receives a 'do not board' message during the screening process before boarding their flight.

-What quarantine requirements will exist for unvaccinated students arriving in Australia from 1 November 2021?
+What quarantine requirements exist for unvaccinated students arriving in Australia?